NAC (N-acetyl cysteine)

 Why It’s Not Always the First Step

-Before turning to NAC for detoxification, stress or immune support, it’s important to explore foundational factors that often make a bigger difference:
+So, before turning to NAC for detoxification, stress or immune support, it’s important to explore foundational factors that often make a bigger difference:

 adequate protein intake (cysteine is an amino acid)